Mexico Beach, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 4.7 km2, of which 4.6 km2 is land, and 0.1 km2, or 2.84%, is water.

-Mexico Beach is located in the Florida Panhandle, along the Gulf of Mexico.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, Mexico Beach has a humid subtropical climate zone (Cfa).